 Outside of work I love playing music, and you’re likely to find me jamming with some friends on the weekends.
 Otherwise, I am often found enjoying some of the wonderful restaurants Dublin has to offer or travelling whenever I get the chance.

 As a graduate, it can be very daunting to try figure out what you want to do.
 My two biggest concerns when choosing where to start my career were that a) I would get pigeon-holed into a narrow industry/competency early on, and b) I would just be another number in a sea of new hires.
 The great part of Consulting team is that the range of clients and the type of engagements are so varied, there is plenty of opportunity to learn a lot about different companies in many different areas.
 As well as this, the team at BearingPoint is smaller than some other consulting firms and this means you get responsibilities at an earlier stage that you might in a bigger company.
 I am getting great exposure to colleagues at all different levels and a chance to hear about what they are working on, whilst still working on great engagements.

-BearingPoint is also great for developing your personal self – I met my performance manager on day one and we regularly catch up to discuss my career goals, check how I am doing and chat through guidance regarding upcoming opportunities to develop.
+BearingPoint is also great for developing your personal self – I met my development manager on day one and we regularly catch up to discuss my career goals, check how I am doing and chat through guidance regarding upcoming opportunities to develop.